marwai/NodeJS_AWS_Deploy_code/Detailed-guide.md

 Aws is the infrastructure as a service, One key thing it provides is a global infrastructure.
 Allows us to rent infrastructure per second.

+# Full Guide of Instructions

-# Creating a E2 instance
+## Creating a E2 instance

 #### Once on the AWS dashboard, click on services and then under computer select EC2
 ![E21](images/E21.png)